 Richard E. Grant is the fourth Game of Thrones (2011) actor to join the X-Men franchise.
 After Peter Dinklage (Boliver Trask), Ed Skrein (Ajax), and Sophie Turner (Jean Grey).

 In the second trailer, after Logan leaves the gas station, the track played is "Way Down We Go" by the Icelandic band Kaleo.
+Their song "Automobile" can be heard later in the movie in the gas station.

 On the back wall of Nate Munson's bedroom, several "deathcore" posters can be seen quite clearly.
 Deathcore is a sub-genre of heavy metal (a combination of "death metal" and "hardcore"), while the boy himself appears to be listening to pop/rap music on his headset in the very same scene.
 The bands in question are All Shall Perish, Dr Acula, and Suicide Silence.